-If this is the case, print SCHEDULE OF ADDITIONAL INFORMATION-QUESTION 19 on the top of a separate piece of paper and explain your situation.
+If this is the case, print SCHEDULE OF ADDITIONAL INFORMATION - QUESTION 19 on the top of a separate piece of paper and explain your situation.
 Include:

-- your name, address and tax file number

-- each type and amount of foreign income received, and

-- any foreign tax paid.
+- vour name, address and tax file number - each type and amount of foreign income received, and - any foreign tax paid on each type of foreign income.

-Print X in the YES box at Taxpayer's declaration question 2a on page 8 of your tax return.
+Print X in the YES box at question 2a in Taxpayer's declaration on page 8 of your tax return.